...Highlights: schooling fish & big pelagics...

 Surrounded by fringing coral reefs that emerged after a change in the coastline 70,000 years ago, the park is characterised by vertical overhangs at least 100m deep.
 Due to its location on the Sinai Peninsula at the juncture of the Gulf of Suez and the Gulf of Aqaba, the combining waters of differing salinity from each gulf has resulted in a spectacular array of reef and pelagic fish, diverse coral reef and luxuriant sea walls; ideal for some unforgettable Red Sea scuba diving on the Sinai Peninsula.

-Because of its exceptional beauty and scientific significance, the Egyptian government declared Ras Mohammed a protected area in 1983, at the time with an area of only 97 km².
-The park has since been extended to 480 km² and is a success today because of local awareness and the rangers who patrol the grounds and surrounding seas.
+Because of its exceptional beauty and scientific significance, the Egyptian government declared Ras Mohammed a protected area in 1983.
+The national park is now 480 km² but at the time it had an area of only 97 km² and it is a success today because of local awareness and the rangers who patrol the grounds and surrounding seas.
 Diving is allowed in designated areas only and visitors must leave the park by sunset.
 It is believed to be one of only a few popular tourist areas in the world that has no effluent discharge in to its waters.

 The other side, facing the west, is much shallower and constitutes part of the plateau that surrounds Yolanda Reef.
 There are literally thousands of jackfish, batfish and all kinds of sting rays, giant moray eels and lyretail hogfish on the densely coralled saddle.
 Watch out for scorpionfish, rarely seen on the other dive sites but regularly spotted here.